tomdalling/old-tomdalling.com/resources/blog-posts/2009-12-19_solid-class-design-the-dependency-inversion-principle.markdown

 `ExportController` directly creates and uses `XMLExporter` and `CSVExporter`.
 In that situation, `XMLExporter` and `CSVExporter` say *"this is my interface.
-Every other class is responsible for conforming to it."*  The higher level classes control the flow of the application, and therefor the user experience.
+Every other class is responsible for conforming to it."*  The higher level classes control the flow of the application, and therefore the user experience.
 You don't want some insignificant implementation detail dictating the flow of the application.